OldManUmby/OSE.SRD.Wiki/7. Monsters/Monster Stats/Spider, Giant.md

 ## Crab Spider

-5’ long hunting spiders that can change their colour to match their surroundings.
+5’ long hunting spiders that can change their color to match their surroundings.

 ------